At A Glance

 ABET would not exist without our ABET Experts—leaders from industry, academia and government dedicated to contributing to their professions.
 We rely on our Experts to evaluate program materials, visit campuses and participate in accreditation decisions.

 We currently accredit 4,005 programs at 793 colleges and universities in 32 countries.
-Each year, 2,200 experts from 36 member societies contribute to ABET’s goal of assuring confidence in science, technology, engineering and mathematic (STEM) education.
+Each year, 2,200 experts from 35 member societies contribute to ABET’s goal of assuring confidence in science, technology, engineering and mathematics (STEM) education.

 We champion excellence worldwide.
 Our approach, the standards we set and the quality we guarantee inspire confidence in those who aim to build a better world—one that is safer, more efficient, comfortable and sustainable.